Subscribe Here!

 1) Why major?

-Sample: Describe how you plan to pursue your academic interests and why you want to explore them at USC specifically.
+Sample: Describe how you plan to pursue your academic interests at USC.
 Please feel free to address your first- and second-choice major selections.
+(250 word limit)

 2) What do you hope to study?

 This is a more open-ended version of the question above.
 It invites you to share multiple academic pathways, perhaps if you’re undecided or see many roads ahead for yourself.
-CU Boulder, U Penn, and Pomona all ask a version of this question.
+Popular colleges that ask a version of this question include CU Boulder, UPenn, and Pomona College.

 Sample: Please share a bit more about your academic interests.
 What do you hope to study at CU Boulder?
 What has inspired your interests in this area?
 Or if you are undecided, what area(s) of study are you considering?
 Think about your prior/current coursework, extracurricular activities, work/volunteer experiences, future goals, or anything else that has shaped your interests.